 5. The breeder is not knowledgeable about his or her lines and/or rabbits.

-How are they going to breed quality stock if they don't know anything about their own animals or where they come from?
+It is impossible to ethically breed quality stock if you don't know anything about their own animals or where they come from.
+A breeder should be able to talk for hours about their herd and their lines!

 6. The breeder does not breed according to the Standard of Perfection.